Home / Journals / CMES / Vol.96, No.4, 2013

 CMES-Computer Modeling in Engineering & Sciences, Vol.96, No.4, pp. 243-257, 2013, DOI:10.3970/cmes.2013.096.243

 Abstract The present authors have recently proposed an efficient, alternative approach to numerically evaluate the fundamental solution and its derivatives for 3D general anisotropic elasticity.
 It is based on a double Fourier series representation of the exact, explicit form of the Green’s function derived by Ting and Lee (1997).
 This paper reports on the successful implementation of the fundamental solution and its derivatives based on this Fourier series scheme in the boundary element method (BEM) for 3D general anisotropic elastostatics.
-Some numerical examples of stress concentration problems and a crack problem are presented to demonstrate the veracity of the implementation.
-The… More >
+Some numerical examples of stress concentration problems and a crack problem are presented to demonstrate the More >

 • Open AccessOpen Access